RuohanW/RED/README.md

+# RED: Random Expert Distillation

 This is the implementation for the paper **Random Expert Distillation: Imitation Learning via Expert Policy Support Estimation** from ICML 2019.

 The implementation is based on OpenAI's [baselines](https://github.com/openai/baselines).
-Please refers to the baselines repo for installation prerequisites and instructions.
+Please refer to the baselines repo for installation prerequisites and instructions.

 ## Models
 We provide implementation of three models, RND, AE and GMMIL in the rnd_gail/ folder.
 They correspond with reward type 0, 1 and 2.